How to Release a Cover Song: The 5 Step Cover Song Licensing Checklist

 Mechanical licenses ensure that your covers are legal to distribute and that everyone who should be getting paid, is getting paid.

-Luckily, digital distribution has made cover song licenses for all major streaming platforms simple and quick.
+Luckily, digital distribution services like LANDR make it easy to get cover song licenses for all major streaming platforms.

 There’s a lot of ways to get a mechanical license.
 So your best bet is to keep it as simple and affordable as possible.